Jim Clyburn: Impeachments of Bill Clinton and Donald Trump

+Israel–Palestine conflict

 In January 2017, Clyburn voted against a House resolution condemning the UN Security Council Resolution 2334, which called Israeli settlement building in the occupied Palestinian territories in the West Bank a "flagrant violation" of international law and a major obstacle to peace.
 He voted to provide Israel with support following October 7 attacks.

-- Homosexuality and same-sex marriage
+Homosexuality and same-sex marriage

 In 1996, Clyburn voted in favor of the Defense of Marriage Act.
 The act restricted federal recognition of marriage to the union of a man and a woman, and explicitly granted states the power not to introduce same-sex marriage and refuse to acknowledge same-sex marriages granted under the laws of other states.
 The House Judiciary Committee had explicitly said the act was meant to "express moral disapproval of homosexuality".
 The act passed by an 85-vote majority in the Senate and was signed into law by President Bill Clinton.

 In 2012, after Obama's public endorsement of same-sex marriage, Clyburn said in an interview that he too supported same-sex marriage.
 In the interview, he said his former disapproval was rooted in his Christian faith, but that he had since "evolved".
 Clyburn called for nationwide legislation of marriage equality, opposing Obama's state-by-state approach, saying, "if you consider this to be a civil right—and I do—I don't think civil rights ought to be left up to a state-by-state approach".

 During the 2020 Democratic presidential primaries, when considering an endorsement, Clyburn cited Pete Buttigieg's sexual orientation as an issue, saying it was "no question" that his sexuality would hurt his popularity and that "[he] knew a lot of people [his] age that felt that way."
 Clyburn added, "I'm not going to sit here and tell you otherwise, because I think everybody knows that's an issue."
 In the wake of his comments, then-candidate Kamala Harris dismissed his comments as "nonsense" and "a trope" of the African American community, but the Benson Strategy Group reported that "being gay was a barrier for these voters, particularly for the men who seemed uncomfortable discussing it."

+Donald Trump felony indictments

+In 2024, Clyburn said he would support President Joe Biden pardoning Donald Trump for Trump's felony indictments.